laneboysrc/rc-headless-transmitter/doc/architecture.md

 * V-tail
 * Flaperons

+Note that in the UI a single of those mixers can have two outputs, for example for 4-wheel steering, or V-tail, or Flaperons

 ### Mixer resources

 Because Expo/Dr can use up to 4 mixer units, we need to figure out how to detect that we run out of mixer units or (hidden) virtual channels.
-The overflow can occur when we
-  - Add a mixer to a destination
+The overflow can occur when we add a mixer to a destination
-  - Change a mixer to Expo/Dr
-DeviationTx has 88 mixers (12 + 10) * 4.
-However, in the UI one could assign 170 complex mixers (7 channels + 10 virtual ones, 10 mixer units each)
-A possible solution would be to have the mixer type selection in such a way that when the user would change to Expo/Dr and not enough mixers are available, he would get a dialog and the setting remains.
-The user could still select the other types that use only one mixer unit.
-Actually, since there are only 10 hidden virtual channels, the user can only add 10 Expo/Dr mixers.

 Memory is not really an issue (20 KBytes on the MCU), but we have to read/write the settings over the air!
 Also the UI will be tricky if we allow too many mixer units.

 10 Expo/DR = 40 mixer units

-    struct Curve {
+    typedef struct  {
-        enum curve_type;
-        uint8_t points[13]
-    } curve ;
-    uint8_t source;
-    uint8_t destination;
+        curve_t curve;
+        label_t src;
+        label_t dest;
-    uint8_t switch;
+        uint8_t sw;
         int8_t scalar;
         int8_t offset;
         uint8_t tag;
         unsigned invert_source : 1;
+    } mixer_unit_t;

 = 24 bytes per mixer unit
-So 100 mixers would be 2.2 KBytes
+So 100 mixers would be 2.4 KBytes

 The PB must align the mixers in the TX so that they can be processed in one loop.

 ### Output channel configuration
+After all mixers have been processed, each output channel has a value that needs to be sent to the receiver over the air.
+Before passing the channel value to the radio protocol, a final set of operations are performed to tweak the corresponding servo outputs:

 - Normal/Reverse
+- End points -/+
+- Sub-trim (applied after scale/endpoints; We want this independent of scale)
 - Fail-safe value
-- *Safety None/switch and value (if switch is defined and on, override channel with value)*
-- Scale -/+ (end points)
-- Sub-trim (applied after scale/endpoints; We want this independent of scale)
+- Limit +/ (just hard limits, checked last)
 - *Speed (0..250, speed of output change in degrees per 100ms)*
-- Min/max limit (just hard limits, checked last)

 ## Programming box